-At Salvi, Schostok & Pritchard P.C., we have experience investigating motor vehicle accidents in Chicago and across Illinois, including those involving tractor-trailers.
+At Salvi, Schostok & Pritchard P.C., we have experience investigating truck accidents in Chicago and across Illinois, including those involving tractor-trailers.
 As we have discovered, a common cause of vehicle accidents is driver distraction.

 When a driver talks on his cell phone, 37 percent less of his brain energy is focused on driving.
 If that same driver were to send or read a text message while traveling at 55 mph, he could drive the distance of an entire football field without his eyes on the road.